 Getting to John Lennon Wall:

-- John Lennon Wall is on the Malá Strana side in Velkopřevorské náměstí (Velkopřevorské Square), close to Kampa Island.
+- John Lennon Wall is on the Malá Strana side of Prague in Velkopřevorské náměstí (Velkopřevorské Square), close to Kampa Island.

-- If coming from the Old Town, walk over Charles Bridge and take the stairs down at the end of it.
+- If coming from Prague’s Old Town, walk over Charles Bridge and take the stairs down at the end of it.